 The accessibility and structure of education offered to children/pupils/students with special educational needs is under the responsibility of a relevant regional authority.
-The regional authority prepares long-term policy objectives of the region (see $\underline{2.6.2.1.}$ ), which among others contains main objectives and tasks for individual areas of education and also proposal on funding of education.
+The regional authority prepares long-term policy objectives of the region (see 2.6.2.1.), which among other things, contain main objectives and tasks for individual areas of education and also proposals for the funding of education.
 This is aimed at ensuring equal educational opportunities for a whole range of pupils in a region taking into account the demographic development and situation in the labour market.

-The structure of educational offer to pupils with special educational needs and eliminating the obstacles in entering integrated education are among the priority issues.
+The structure of the educational offer to pupils with special educational needs and the elimination of obstacles to entering integrated education are among the priority issues.

-As separate education has been the prevalent option to date, there is a relatively dense network of special schools for pupils with disabilities (speciálních škol) in the Czech Republic.
-These schools integrate several school types and kinds that specialise on one type of disability.
-Thus, for instance, there might be an educational institution for the hearing impaired, consisting of a mateřská škola, základní škola, praktická škola, střední odborná škola, střední odborné učiliště, odborné učiliště, speciálně pedagogické centrum and internát.
+As separate education has been the prevalent option to date, there is a relatively dense network of special schools for disabled pupils (speciálních škol) in the Czech Republic.
+These schools integrate several school types and kinds that specialise in one type of disability.
+Thus, for instance, there might be an educational institution for the hearing impaired, consisting of a mateřská škola, základní škola, praktická škola, střední odborná škola, střední odborná učiliště, odborné učiliště, speciálně pedagogické centrum and internát.
 This form of organisation enables pupils to transfer from one educational level to another without difficulty.
-Each special school may develop its specific image by the choice of educational methods and forms, offering extra-curricular activities (e.g. parent clubs, sports clubs, stays in the country, etc.) and other services for pupils and their parents.
+Each special school may develop its specific image by the choice of educational methods and forms, offering extra-curricular activities (e.g. parents' clubs, sports clubs, stays in the country, etc.) and other services for pupils and their parents.